JanCBrammer/biopeaks/README.md

 ECG, peaks are edited automatically during the [calculation of the statistics](#calculate-statistics).
 However, this does not guarantee that all errors in peak placement will be caught.
-Always check for error manually!
+Always check for errors manually!
 Note, that when editing breathing extrema, any edits that break the alternation of peaks and troughs (e.g., two consecutive peaks) will automatically be discarded when you save the extrema.
 If you already calculated statistics, don't forget to calculate